medusajs/medusa/docs/content/development/events/modules/local.md

 ## Prerequisites

-### Medusa Backend

 It’s assumed you already have a Medusa backend installed.
-If not, you can learn how to install it here.
+If not, you can learn how to install it by following [this guide](../../backend/install.mdx).

 ---